tylergneill/pandit_grapher/README.md

 # Preparing the Data

-1. Download the up-to-date Pandit info on "Works" as a CSV file (Aug 2020: 3.1mb); [see here](https://www.panditproject.org/node/99329) for instructions.
-Alternatively, simply use the snapshot included in the repository here (`work_search-2020-08-29-02-36-panditproject.org.csv`).
+1. Download the up-to-date Pandit info on "Works" as a CSV file (Sept 2020: 3.1mb); [see here](https://www.panditproject.org/node/99329) for instructions.
+Alternatively, simply use the snapshot included in the repository here (`work_search-2020-09-12-11-42-panditproject.org.csv`).

-> Note: `pandit_grapher` currently doesn't do anything with information from other Pandit entity categories ("Persons", "Sites", "Institutions", "States", "Manuscripts", "Extracts", and "Print Sources"), and it also ignores much of the information for "Works" because I was not yet personally interested in doing anything with these things, but the code can easily be extended to treat any number of these as needed (e.g., with new color dots, etc.)
+> Note: `pandit_grapher` currently recreates its own "Person" data from the "Works" download, and it doesn't do anything directly with Pandit's other entity types, including "Persons", "Sites", "Institutions", "States", "Manuscripts", "Extracts", and "Print Sources".
+Furthermore, it ignores much additional "Works" information (e.g., family relations).
+The reason for this is simply that I was not yet personally interested in doing anything with this extra information.
+However, the code can easily be extended if needed (e.g., to distinguish between “Authors” and “Attributed Authors”, graph known geospatial information, etc., etc.)

 ![screenshot](static/works_2020_08_29_spreadsheet.png)

-2. In the downloaded/cloned `pandit_grapher` repository, open `config.json` with a text editor (e.g. Atom shows JSON nicely).
+2. In the downloaded/cloned `pandit_grapher` repository, open `config.json` with a text editor (preferably one that shows JSON nicely, like Atom, Sublime, or BBEdit).
 You'll be using it as a dashboard for managing all settings.

 ![screenshot](static/config_dashboard_updated.png)